HuygensING/federated-auth/README.md

 user as obtained through SAML negotiation from the Identity Provider (IdP) which was used to authenticate.

-The service can be test by anyone with an account at any of the institutes connected via SURFconext.
+This testservice can be used by anyone with an account at any of the institutes connected via SURFconext.
 After loading, the page will redirect via SURF IdP to the IdP of any selected institute.
 Upon providing valid credentials to this IdP, the user's browser will be redirected to the test page, to present the data